Search documentation...

 Test your connection

-When setting up Trino as a source for the first time, Hightouch checks that you have the correct permissions.
-Once the test passes, click Continue to finish setup.
+When setting up a source for the first time, Hightouch validates the following:

 Next steps